Introduction to Modern Poetry

 And the dry stone no sound of water.

 Furthermore the poem corresponds to the characteristics of Modernism.
 For example Eliot uses time shifts to reveal the use of the stream of consciousness technique.
-The extensive use of time shits together withe the use of the stream of consciousness technique generate a complete absence of narrative order.
+The extensive use of time shits together with the use of the stream of consciousness technique generate a complete absence of narrative order.
 Many quotations from various authors are also inserted inside the text, in many different languages.
 Eliot hints at different philosophies and episodes from diverse religious traditions as well.

 The second generation Modernist poets is mainly represented by the Oxford Poets, so-called because they all were students from Oxford.
 They appeared around the 1930s.
 Unlike the first generation modernist poets, the Oxford poets did not have a nihilistic vision and they did not use experimental techniques.
 They preferred writing in traditional forms and a less obscure language instead.
 Their poems were mainly concerned with social problems both in the UK and abroad.
 Their leader was Wystan Hugh Auden.
 His social and political commitment is expressed in the poem Refugee Blues.
 In Le Musée des Beaux Arts he deals with the men's solitude in an indifferent world.